FAQs

 A cable assembly is a group of cables bundled together and enclosed in a protective outer sleeve or jacket.
 This extra layer protects the cables from moisture, heat, chemicals, abrasion, and vibration, making cable assemblies ideal for harsh environments.

 They’re commonly used in industries such as manufacturing, automotive, aerospace, medical equipment, and telecommunications, where reliability is essential.
+At WireCo, our custom cable harness builds are made to order for exactly these conditions.

 What Is a Wiring Harness?